Astral1119/sheets-wiki-data/docs/Term.md

 ### Primitive functions

 Primitive functions are not first-class and comprise every default function.
-The only operation that can be performed on primitive functions is [application](https://en.wikipedia.org/wiki/Function_application) (e.g. applying it to lambda terms, such as `SUM(1, 2, 3)`).
+The only operation that can be performed on primitive functions is [application](https://en.wikipedia.org/wiki/Function_application) (e.g. applying them to lambda terms, such as `SUM(1, 2, 3)`).